 This old-fashioned Peanut Butter Cake brings the best of creamy peanut butter and sweet cake together in an all-time family favorite!
-This recipe comes together quickly and makes a good-sized sheet cake perfect for sharing.
+This homemade cake recipe comes together quickly and makes a good-sized sheet cake perfect for sharing.
 Paired with coffee frosting to accentuate the peanut butter flavor in the BEST way!

 My son Levi will single-handedly consume a good half of this cake in a single day if I’m not careful.
 He loves loves this cake!

 Not to say that the rest of us don’t think it’s super yummy, as well.
 He just REALLY loves it.
 A lot.

 Evoking a bit of warmth, comfort, and childlikeness, this peanut butter cake provides the perfect bite of sweet, salty, and smooth all at the same time.
 Serve it with a glass of milk or coffee just like Grandma would have!

 Every cake recipe I make starts with the very best ingredients.
 You all know, by now, that I’m a huge fan of Bob’s Red Mill and their organic All-Purpose Flour.
 Truly, great ingredients make great food.

 Giant families rarely have time or budgets for pretty and delicate recipes.
 As the oldest of 10, I grew up thinking sheet cakes were the gold standards.
 Layer cakes weren’t something that presented themselves very often in my world.
 Sheet cakes or 9 by 13 cakes made appearances at almost every family event or function because they were budget-friendly and convenient for feeding large groups.